walterhiggins/ScriptCraft/docs/API-Reference.md

 control over what functions and properties they want to provide to others.

-## Important
+### Important

 Although ScriptCraft now supports Node.js style modules, it does not support node modules.
 Node.js and Rhino are two very different Javascript environments.
 ScriptCraft uses Rhino Javascript, not Node.js.
+Standard Node.js modules such as `'fs'` are not available in ScriptCraft.

 Modules can be loaded using relative or absolute paths.
 Per the CommonJS module specification, the '.js' suffix is optional.

 [cjsmodules]: http://wiki.commonjs.org/wiki/Modules/1.1.1.

+### module name resolution

-## When resolving module names to file paths, ScriptCraft uses the following rules...
+When resolving module names to file paths, ScriptCraft uses the following rules...

  1. if the module does not begin with './' or '/' then ...